AFNY Logo

 It's Getting Hard Out Here for a Global Warming Denier!

-To paraphrase the song apparently glorifying pimps that was sung at the recent Oscar awards ceremony, it's getting hard for paid liars financed by corporations to continue denying that global warming is happening!
+To paraphrase the song apparently glorifying pimps that was sung at the 2007 Oscar awards ceremony, it's getting hard for paid liars financed by corporations and their front groups to continue denying that global warming is happening!
 In Jan.
-'07, pResident Bush, probably under fierce pressure, actually uttered the words "global warming" in his State of the Union address, signaling a sea change [get it?] to the mainstream media in what we are allowed to think.
-The NY Times, sadly, has frequently and consistently given global warming deniers -- people like Gregg Easterbrook, Bjorn Limborg and Michael Crichton -- a broad platform to spread their misinformation over the years.
+'07, pResident Bush, probably under fierce pressure, actually uttered the words "global warming" in his State of the Union address, signaling a sea change [get it?] to the mainstream media in what the American public is allowed to think.
+The NY Times, sadly, has for years frequently and consistently given global warming deniers -- people like Gregg Easterbrook, Bjorn Limborg and Michael Crichton -- a broad platform to spread their misinformation.
 The Tuesday Science section in today's paper broadcast what hopefully will be one of the last of these bald-faced propaganda pieces: "From a Rapt Audience, a Call to Cool the Hype," written by longtime staff writer William J. Broad.
 The piece may have been timed to tamp down public concern heightened by Al Gore's popular, award-winning film "An Inconvenient Truth," released in May 2006.
 More likely it was deliberately placed in the paper in an attempt to subvert Mr. Gore's appearance before Congress to speak about global warming, only a week later - on March 21, 2007 -- by dishing out phony arguments as ammunition for the lowest of Washington's know-nothing, typically Republican, legislators.
 Sure enough, the Republicans - Rep. Joe L. Barton (TX), Rep. Ralph M. Hall (TX), Rep. John Dingell (MI) and the bitterly anti-environment Senator James Inhofe (OK) -- did their best at the hearings to try and discredit the winner of the 2000 Presidential election.
 These politicians on the national stage are acting as traitors to the planet we live on.

 February 17, 2007 edition: